Miankaleh peninsula

 Miyānkāle peninsula (شبهجزیره میانکاله) is a long, narrow peninsula in Behshahr County of Māzandarān Province in the north of Iran situated in the extreme south-eastern part of the Caspian Sea.
 The elongate peninsula is 48 km long, and between 1.3 and 3.2 km wide.

 It sets apart the Gorgan Bay from the Caspian Sea.
-The elevation of the peninsula from the sea level is 23 meters.
+The elevation of the peninsula from the sea level is –23 meters.
 Four villages are situated on it, namely: Ashuradeh, Qezel-e shomali, Qezel-Mehdi, and Qavasatl.
 The city situated at the opposite side of the peninsula's end is Bandar Torkaman.
 The island of Ashuradeh lies off the eastern tip of the peninsula.

+Geographical location

+Miyankale is a peninsula that borders the Caspian Sea from the north, the Miyankale wetland from the south, and the Lepoi Marsh of Behshahr from the west. the area of Miyankale is about 68 thousand hectares.
+The average annual rainfall in this peninsula is 717 mm, and its climatic condition is considered hot humid to moderate.

 Ecology

 Miankaleh peninsula is one of the richest ecological havens in West Asia and perhaps in the whole world.
 It is home to many unique Caspian bird and reptile species native to this region.
 It is also a very important internationally recognized refuge for migratory birds.
 Flora and fauna include: